RaphaelaPrammer/Ironhack-Front-End-My-Notes-and-Labs/readme.md

 - **Async / Await**

-- async function fName(parameter1, parameter2, ...paramaterN) {...}
+- async function fName(parameter1, parameter2, ...parameterN) {...}
 - const var = async () => { await otherFunction.. if...else..}
 - you have to call the function: var();
 - inside the var function, first it will check the otherFunction, and depending on the outcome of that function, it will execute the code below